-Ecommerce content marketing increases traffic and conversions, lowers acquisition costs, promotes thought leadership, boosts search engine results, and improves your marketing efforts.
+An ecommerce content strategy increases traffic and conversions, lowers acquisition costs, promotes thought leadership, boosts search engine results, and improves your marketing efforts.

 But effective content creation is not as easy as it seems.
 Content for ecommerce websites requires a carefully considered ecommerce content strategy that maps out your business’s goals, metrics, and action items.

-Ecommerce content marketing is a type of inbound digital marketing that connects ecommerce businesses to customers depending on where they are in the buyer’s journey.
+Ecommerce content strategy is a type of inbound digital marketing that connects ecommerce businesses to customers depending on where they are in the buyer’s journey.

-Specifically, ecommerce content marketing is the process of creating content for ecommerce websites.
+Specifically, an ecommerce content strategy is the process of creating content for ecommerce websites.
 Marketers create content in various formats for different channels to achieve an ecommerce site’s goals.

 We’ll show you a step-by-step guide for creating an ecommerce content strategy below.